Jerr4830/HydroBerries/README.md

 Arduino Pin Setup

-Temperature (must have a 4.7K pull-up resistor)
+1. Temperature (must have a 4.7K pull-up resistor)
-  •	Power Pin					A3
+  a.
+Power Pin					A3
-  •	Data Pin					A4
+  b.
+Data Pin 					A4
-  •	Ground Pin					A5
+  c.
+Ground Pin					A5

-Electrical Conductivity Sensor (must have a 1K pull-up resistor)
+2. Electrical Conductivity Sensor (must have a 1K pull-up resistor)
-  •	Power Pin					A1
+  a.
+Power Pin					A1
-  •	Data Pin					A2
+  b.
+Data Pin 					A2
-  •	Ground	Pin					Arduino ground pin
+  c.
+Ground	Pin					Arduino ground pin
-Dissolved Oxygen Sensor
+3. Dissolved Oxygen Sensor
-  •	BNC connection to Tentacle mini shield pH Sensor
+  a.
+BNC connection to Tentacle mini shield
+4. pH Sensor
-  •	BNC connection to Tentacle mini shield
+  a.
+BNC connection to Tentacle mini shield
-Level Sensor
+5. Level Sensor
-  •	Power Pin					A12
+  a.
+Power Pin					A12
-  •	ECHO Pin					A14
+  b.
+ECHO Pin			  		A14
-  •	TRIGGER Pin					A13
+  c.
+TRIGGER Pin  			A13
-  •	Ground Pin					A15
+  d.
+Ground Pin					A15
-Flow Sensor
+6. Flow Sensor
-  •	Power Pin					Arduino 5V pin
+  a.
+Power Pin					Arduino 5V pin
-  •	Data Pin					A0
+  b.
+Data Pin 					A0
-  •	Ground Pin					Arduino Ground Pin
+  c.
+Ground Pin					Arduino Ground Pin

 References
 1. Temperature Sensor